hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 	}

-**DataJpaTest** will prepare an embedded database and provides basic JPA environment for the test.
+**@DataJpaTest** will prepare an embedded database and provides basic JPA environment for the test.

 **@RestClientTest** provides REST client environment for the test, esp the RestTemplateBuilder etc.

+These annotations are not composed with `SpringBootTest`, they are combined with a series of `AutoconfigureXXX` and a `@TypeExcludesFilter` annotations.

+Have a look at `@DataJpaTest`.

+	@Target(ElementType.TYPE)
+	@Retention(RetentionPolicy.RUNTIME)
+	@Documented
+	@Inherited
+	@BootstrapWith(SpringBootTestContextBootstrapper.class)
+	@OverrideAutoConfiguration(enabled = false)
+	@TypeExcludeFilters(DataJpaTypeExcludeFilter.class)
+	@Transactional
+	@AutoConfigureCache
+	@AutoConfigureDataJpa
+	@AutoConfigureTestDatabase
+	@AutoConfigureTestEntityManager
+	@ImportAutoConfiguration
+	public @interface DataJpaTest {}

+You can add autoconfigure to override the default config.

+	@AutoConfigureTestDatabase(replace=NONE)
+	@DataJpaTest
+	public class TestClass{
+	}

 ###JsonComponent